Yannick Mireur: Writings

-Both books go at length explaining American political progressivism and how it infused Obama’s political thinking, In both books the author argues that America needs to reinvent a progressist project to revive her self-confidence and restore her world leadership.
-Just like FDR did with his New Deal, forging a new relationship between the state and the market, and with the expansion of American leadership.
-Just like TR had done before FDR with his Square Deal and a measured, if assertive “speak softly but carry a big stick” approach to rising US power.
+Both books explain American political progressivism at length, and how it influenced Obama’s political thinking.
+In both books the author argues that America needs to reinvent a progressivist project to revive its self-confidence and restore its unipolar power.
+Similar to what FDR did with his New Deal; forging a new relationship between the state and the market, and with the expansion of American leadership.

 Mireur has given numerous lectures in the US (Center for Strategic and International Studies, University of Minnesota in Minneapolis, University of Columbia, University of Ottawa, California Technology Institute, etc.), and has contributed editorials to the French business daily Les Échos (France).
 He is a registered contributor to the newspaper’s online platform Les Cercle Les Echos.
 He is a regular guest of French TV and radio media outlets and appeared on CNN as guest of Christiane Amanpour.

 His latest book, Populisme smart (2022) proposes a way to reconcile ordinary voters with the ruling elites by owning the anxieties of many among the working class.
 The book extends a previous work, Hausser le ton!
 (Raising your voice) that addressed French politics.
 Offering a historical comparison of the key political and policy issues that have riled the French public debate in the 1930s, the 1970s and the 2010s, and pointing out to a general climate of moral apathy, the book called for raising the general level of the public debate in France and for abandoning the coded political language that loses people and exacerbates the malaise generated by globalization.
 The chapter called "Urbanity" examines the role of aesthetics in politics, and how architecture is an integral part of political action, arguing that ambitious urban policies would greatly contribute to restore the social fabric.